-- Add carrots, broccoli and onion to hot pan and cook, stirring constantly, 2 to 4 minutes until onion begins to turn translucent.
+- Add onion to the pan and cook, stirring constantly, 2 to 4 minutes until onion begins to turn translucent.

-- Add cauliflower "rice" to pan and cook, stirring constantly until "rice" is softened.
+- Add cauliflower "rice" to pan and cook, stirring constantly until it's softened.
+(About 2 minutes.)

-- Add soy sauce and fish sauce, if using, to taste.
+- Add soy sauce to taste (and fish sauce, if using).

 - Serve immediately.
 Leftovers can be kept in the refrigerator for up to 4 days and reheated in a skillet or microwave.
 Or freeze leftovers in an air-tight container or bag for up to 2 months.